-So, even aside from the debt limit debate, we are going to be
+So, even aside from the debt limit debate, we are going to be fighting over 2012 appropriations and 2013 appropriations.

 We have reforms we have to do every year for many years.

 The CHAIRMAN.
 Thank you.
 Thank you all very, very much.
 Senator Hatch?